I thought I was gay but now I'm questioning my orientation

 I believe that human sexuality is fluid: We're born with our sexual orientation, whatever that may be; however, our sexual orientation is also shaped by environmental factors such as our personal experiences.
 I think that, while we should be true to ourselves, we do also have a certain power.
 (Now this gets tricky to express!)
 We can't necessarily choose who we like or whom are attracted to, but we can choose whether or not to act on those interests.
 Of course, whereas this is good and necessary for unrequited crushes, squelching who we really are -- such as trying to have only heterosexual relationships when we are, in fact, only attracted to those of our same gender -- takes its toil with time and isn't fair to ourselves or others.

-However, along the lines of sexuality being fluid, I feel that while there are certainly people who are just attracted to the same-sex or opposite-sex (or asexual), most people fall somewhere on a broad spectrum between gay and straight (and beyond!)
+However, along the lines of sexuality being fluid, I feel that while there are certainly people who are just attracted to people of the same gender or a different gender (or asexual), most people fall somewhere on a broad spectrum between gay and straight (and beyond!)
 In most cultures on earth, heterosexuality is considered the norm or most desirable orientation, so heterosexuality becomes the default orientation, even though many people might technically be more bisexual and pansexual.
 (Again, this is my theory and personal take on things, not the site policy or some natural law!)

 Unfortunately, more often than not, it's not easy being gay.
 Not because being gay itself is hard, but because of societal pressure and judgement.
 Coming out can be really tough; however, it also opens up a new and generally quite awesomely accepting community.
 As you said yourself, being gay is, or has become, a major part of your identity.
 The article Don't Let the Door Hit You on the Way Out does really good job of addressing it as well as mentioning some potential pitfalls.